Adrcpp/docker-rm/README.md

 edit configure.ini:

-- API        - Your registry URL
+- API        - Your registry URL (only domain name ex: domain.com)
 - CREDENTIAL - Your credential in base64 (you can found it in ~/.docker/config.json)
 - KEEP       - Tag you want to keep (default: latest)
 - KEEP_LAST  - Number of tag you want to keep (default: 3)